Personal Injury Lawyers in Columbia

 It is important to speak with an attorney following your slip and fall, because, at the time of the accident, you may not realize someone else had responsibility in causing the fall.
 Whether you’ve slipped on a wet floor in a grocery store, tripped over a raised sidewalk, fallen on a tire stop, or encountered a broken handrail or other condition that was not otherwise obvious because of paint, or a curb, or suffered a slip and fall in any number of other ways, contact the slip and fall attorneys at Strom Law Firm immediately to discuss your slip and fall today.

-Even the most skilled and experienced riders can be involved in a motorcycle accident resulting in serious injuries.
+Even the most skilled and experienced riders can be involved in a motorcycle accident resulting in serious injuries on Columbia, South Carolina roads.
 Common injuries suffered after a motorcycle accident include road rash, broken bones, traumatic brain injury and spinal cord damage.
 Sadly, these accidents can be fatal, leaving families behind with unpaid bills and the loss of a loved one.

-Boating accidents can often lead to injuries and even deaths.
-The following list represents instances where a boater may cause an accident leading to personal injuries::
+Boating accidents in Columbia can often lead to injuries and even deaths.
+The following list represents instances where a boater may cause an accident leading to personal injuries:

 - The operator was inattentive due to his phone or others on the boat.